 Oral Paget's disease of bone

-Hypocalcaemia, abnormalities of the oesophagus which may delay emptying (e.g. stricture or achalasia), inability to stand or sit upright for at least 30 min.
-Severe renal impairment (CrCl <30 mL/min).
-Lactation.
+Hypocalcaemia, abnormalities of the oesophagus which may delay emptying (e.g. stricture, achalasia); inability to stand or sit upright for at least 30 minutes.
+Severe renal impairment (CrCl <30 mL/minute).
+Pregnancy and lactation.

-Symptoms: Hypocalcaemia, hypophosphatemia.
-Management: Admin milk or antacids to reduce absorption.
+Symptoms: Hypocalcaemia and hypophosphataemia.
+Management: May give milk or antacids to reduce absorption.
 Gastric lavage may be considered in cases of substantial overdose.
-May give IV Ca to relieve signs and symptoms of hypocalcaemia.
+May administer IV Ca to relieve signs and symptoms of hypocalcaemia.

-May interfere w/ diagnostic imaging agents (e.g. technetium-99m-diphosphonate) in bone scans.
+May interfere with diagnostic imaging agents (e.g. technetium-99m-diphosphonate) in bone scans.

-Description: Risedronic acid inhibits bone resorption via actions on osteoclast or on osteoclast precursors.
-It reduces bone turnover while the osteoblast activity and bone mineralisation is preserved.
-Pharmacokinetics: Absorption: Poorly absorbed from the GI tract.
-Decreased bioavailability when administered w/ food.
-Bioavailability: 0.63%.
-Time to peak plasma concentration: Approx 1 hr.
-Distribution: Volume of distribution: 6.3 L/kg.
+Description: Risedronic acid, a pyridinyl bisphosphonate analogue, binds to hydroxyapatite and inhibits bone resorption via actions on osteoclast or osteoclast precursors.
+It reduces the increased rate of bone turnover while osteoblast activity and bone mineralisation are preserved.
+Pharmacokinetics: Absorption: Poorly absorbed from the gastrointestinal tract.
+Decreased absorption when administered with food, or products containing Ca or other polyvalent cations.
+Bioavailability: Approx 0.54-0.75%.
+Time to peak plasma concentration: Approx 1 hour (conventional tab); approx 3 hours (delayed-release tab).
+Distribution: Volume of distribution: Approx 6.3-13.8 L/kg.
 Plasma protein binding: Approx 24%.
 Metabolism: Not metabolised.
-Excretion: Via urine (about half of absorbed amount); faeces (unabsorbed drug).
-Terminal half-life: 480 hr.
+Excretion: Via urine (approx half of the absorbed dose); faeces (unabsorbed drug).
+Terminal elimination half-life: 480-561 hours.